JimIrmen/gofree/README.md

       }
 ```
 Note the additional **var** keyword.
 This kind of makes switching from one language to another a little more difficult and it's hard to justify the strange syntax, given no obvious advantage to the change in syntax vs. C, C++, Java, et. al.
 * Go prefers a much more limited way to do things.
-That is you only have on looping statement, the for statement vs. other languages that give the developer options.
-You also only have one increment/decrement operator ++/-- as a suffix.
+That is you only have one looping statement, the for statement vs. other languages that give the developer options.
+You also only have one increment/decrement operator ++/-- used as a suffix.
 * Go is strongly typed but encourages loosely written applications.
 For example Go promotes the following syntax.

 ```go